- July 11, 2017

 Typical places for Residential Care include those where care is provided for: the elderly or infirm, Children and Young persons, people with special needs such as those with learning difficulties or with mental or physical disabilities and other dependent people including those with addictions.

-Parts of Boarding Schools with Residential Boarding areas will be covered under separate Guidance.
+Parts of Boarding Schools with Residential Boarding areas will be also covered under separate Guidance.

 Relevant Guidance for Premises in this sector includes Department for Communities Local Government Guidance.
 Fire Safety Risk Assessment.